Semi-continuity: Hulls

 which coincides with $\liminf_{y \to x} f(y)$, the left Kan extension under the inclusion functor $\iota$.
-In this formulation, the process of taking the semicontinuous envelope is a special case of the Kan extension machinery in enriched category theory.
 The upper semicontinuous hull is a right Kan extension.

 Other types of hulls are often considered in applications.
 For example, the infimum of the set of continuous affine functions that majorize a given function on a convex subset of a topological vector space is upper semicontinuous.
 This fact is used in the proof of the Choquet theorem.
 Similar ideas applied to subharmonic functions are used in the Perron method for solving the Dirichlet problem for the Laplace operator in a domain.
 The key condition for the class of subharmonic solutions is upper semicontinuity, particularly near the boundary where the boundary conditions are applied.